semaphoreci/semaphore/docs/docs/reference/agent-yaml.md

 ### name {#name-in-metadata}

 Represents the name of the type for the self-hosted agent.
-All self-hosted agent type names begin with the `s1-` prefix.
+All self-hosted agent-type names begin with the `s1-` prefix.

-The property support alphanumerical, dashes, underscores, slash and plus characters.
+The property supports alphanumerical, dashes, underscores, slash, and plus characters.

 ### create_time {#create-time-in-metadata}